Ostorlab/KB/MOBILE_CLIENT/ANDROID/_HIGH/APK_FILE_PROVIDER_PERMISSIVE_EXTERNAL_PATH/description.md

 * Checking the documentation of the [FileProvider](https://developer.android.com/reference/androidx/core/content/FileProvider) , you will not find the `<root-path...>` among the available paths.
 This path although not documented is available and can be used to provide access to internal storage of the app along with `/data` and `sdcard`.
-This path grants access to protected parts of the app and of the device.
+This path grants access to protected parts of the app and of the device and thus exposes the application filesystem.

 ```xml